 ABOUT US

 Rebekah Isaac Incorporated is a nonprofit entity that has been formed for the purpose of uniting kindred minds, and taking our world from a state of chaos and confusion to that state of eternal bliss, as described on the home page, a state that is imminently achievable in one generation.
-The President of the company, Joan M. Perryman, is a distinguished scholar, an attorney, an author of several books and publications, and the contributor for all of the blogs on www.RebekahIsaac.net.
+The President of the company, Joan M. Perryman, is a distinguished scholar, an attorney, an author of several books and publications, and the principal contributor for all of the blogs on www.RebekahIsaac.net.
 Ms. Perryman writes under the pseudonym Rebekah Isaac in reverence for, and in remembrance of, the life and ministry of Isaac and Rebekah from the biblical book of Genesis chapter 25, verses 19 through 26, and for the life of Abraham and his son Ishmael from Genesis chapter 17, verses 18 through 20.
 God's everlasting covenant established with Isaac was meant to encompass all of humanity, including the descendants of Ishmael.
 The Lord God Almighty does indeed exist, and cares about the future of our world.